 - a federation of the public libraries in Outagamie and Waupaca counties.
 Each member library is completely autonomous, funded and governed locally, but contracts with OWLS for the purpose of coordinating and strengthening services.
 OWLS does not ordinarily provide direct library service; instead, it serves patrons through their local library.
 (Look at Member Libraries for a complete listing of federation participants.)

-- one of sixteen public library systems in the state.
+- one of fifteen public library systems in the state.
 Each system is funded primarily by state aids, which enable the systems to carry out the service requirements set forth in Chapter 43 of the Wisconsin Statutes.

 - the agent designated by Outagamie and Waupaca counties to provide access to library service for all residents of the system area.
 Each year the system requests county funds to reimburse member libraries for serving area residents who do not have municipal library service.

 - governed by a fifteen member board of trustees representing both counties.
 The trustees, appointed for three-year terms by the counties, meet monthly.